 “An applicant may not always be able to provide photos, reports or other documents which support their application.
 On these occasions, the applicant may provide a statutory declaration or affidavit in support of their application.
 It is preferable that the declaration or affidavit be accompanied by other corroborating evidence but it may be accepted alone.”

-• Providing guidance on the use of official warnings but allowing decision makers to use their discretion and determine when they are appropriate to issue.
+• Provide guidance on the use of official warnings but allowing decision makers to use their discretion and determine when it is appropriate to issue an official warning instead of an infringement notice.

-• For example, it may be appropriate to use an official warning in circumstances where the applicant attempted to comply with the law but mistakenly or accidentally did not comply.
+• It may be appropriate to use an official warning in circumstances where the applicant attempted to comply with the law but mistakenly or accidentally did not comply.

 “If the Review Officer decides that it is not appropriate to confirm the decision to issue the infringement notice, but the applicant should nevertheless be cautioned about their conduct, the Officer may decide to withdraw the infringement notice and issue an official warning in its place.”